kyleabenson/PromMonGKE/tutorial.md

 This will run for 2 minutes, and when done, we can create a visualization of what this looks like!

-### Observing the app via metrics
+## Observing the app via metrics

-In this last section, we'll quickly use `gcloud` to deploy a custom monitoring dashboard that shows the metrics from this application in a line chart:
+In this last section, we'll quickly use `gcloud` to deploy a custom monitoring dashboard that shows the metrics from this application in a line chart.
+Be sure to copy the entirety of this code block:

 ```
 gcloud monitoring dashboards create --config='''